appsmithorg/appsmith-docs/website/docs/reference/widgets/custom.md

 <dd>

-The `onModelChange` function allows you to register a handler function, which will be called whenever there is a change in the model, either from the platform or from within the custom widget (e.g., via the `updateModel` function).
+The `onModelChange` function allows you to register a handler function, which will be called whenever there is a change in the model, either from the platform or from within the custom widget (for example, via the `updateModel` function).
 This is useful for responding to changes in the widget's state.

 However, it's important to ensure that changes triggered by your widget's own updates don't lead to infinite loops.
 You can handle this by adding a condition to check if the relevant part of the model has actually changed before performing any updates.